Mayo Clinic's approach

 At Mayo Clinic, a multidisciplinary team works together to provide expert care to people with tricuspid valve disease.

-At Mayo Clinic, cardiac surgeons work together as a team with cardiologists and other health care professionals to provide coordinated, comprehensive care for people undergoing tricuspid valve repair or tricuspid valve replacement.
+At Mayo Clinic, a team of cardiologists, cardiovascular surgeons and other care providers work together to provide coordinated, comprehensive care for people who need tricuspid valve repair or tricuspid valve replacement.

-A cardiac MRI provides still or moving pictures of how the blood is flowing through the heart and detects irregularities.
-It is often used to diagnose tricuspid valve disease.
+A heart MRI, also called a cardiac MRI, provides still or moving pictures of the heart.
+It can show changes in blood flow through the heart and heart valves.
+A cardiac MRI is often used to diagnose tricuspid valve disease.

 Expertise and rankings